 More advanced work in sight singing, dictation and rhythmic skills with special emphasis on the techniques required to perform twentieth century music.
-1 credit each

 MUS 301 Form and Analysis

 Intensive formal, harmonic, rhythmic, melodic and textural analysis of compositions from the Renaissance to the present.
 Traditional terminology is covered, but the emphasis is on empirical analysis.
 Prerequisite: MUS 261